Multi-sample analyses

 Testing against a log-fold change threshold

-This other approach assumes that the composition bias introduces a spurious log2-fold change of no more than a quantity for a non-DA label.
+A second approach assumes that the composition bias introduces a spurious log2-fold change of no more than a quantity for a non-DA label.

 In other words, we interpret this as the maximum log-fold change in the total number of cells given by DA in other labels.
 On the other hand, when choosing , we should not consider fold-differences in the totals due to differences in capture efficiency or the size of the original cell population are not attributable to composition bias.
 We then mitigate the effect of composition biases by testing each label for changes in abundance beyond .